 Still not sure how to get started?
 That’s OK.
 Essay Service can help.
-Order a custom essay from us, or take advantage of our paper editing or rewriting services.
+Order a custom essay from us, or take advantage of our paper editing or ask to rewrite an essay.
 Whatever you need to achieve your best writing ever, you can buy it right here.
 Not convinced yet?
-Our reviews will tell you everything you need to know!
+Our essay service reviews will tell you everything you need to know!